Frequently Asked Questions, glassblowing in Vermont

 Do you make Memorial pieces with Ashes from Loved Ones?

 YES!
 Making Glass Memorials ("Spirit Pieces") has become a very significant part of my work, both in scope and number of pieces I am doing, but also the importance and sanctity of making each piece.
-I work mostly with Dave at Spirit Pieces, for my production of glass memorials, but also most certainly welcome friends and family to come by the studio and/or contact me directly to work with me.
+I will always do my best to work one on one with each individual, according to his/her/their needs ~ what will best comfort the individual; I offer many options, and can often (but NOT always) customize a piece just for you.
 I work with both People and Pet ashes, and only need a small amount to complete a project.
-I always do my best to make what will best comfort the individual, and offer many options.
 Please Contact me for additional information, and visit my Sherwin Art Glass FaceBook Page ("Spirit Pieces" Album) for some examples.

 Do You Teach Classes?

-I don't advertise that I teach, although I have taken several High School students on for their "Senior Project" where they research glass techniques and practices over the last thousand years and explore an area of glassmaking they're interested in, and I assist them in making several pieces of glass.
+I do NOT advertise that I teach, although I have taken several High School students on for their "Senior Project" where they research glass techniques and practices over the last thousand years and explore an area of glassmaking they're interested in, and I assist them in making several pieces of glass.
 I have done and will do "experiences" for people; assisting/teaching them to make glass flowers, hearts, and simple paperweights and tumblers to take home.
-I also have several glassmaking friends in the area who teach classes often.
-I'm working on a "Glass Experience" to advertise and promote on a more ongoing basis-- Please Contact me for more information!
+I also have several glassmaking friends in the area who teach classes often, and generally prefer to offer their services to folks interested in "just trying it out", since I am usually very busy with production work, most of the time.
+You can find more information about some of those people by visiting Vermont Glass Guild website or FB Page.
+I am working on a "Glass Experience" to promote locally, on a more ongoing basis-- Please Contact me for more information!

 Can I come see you work?

 Absolutely!
 If you're passing by the Studio you're welcome to pop in and see if I'm there; if I'm there, I am typically making glass!
 My studio is open By Appointment, due to Covid-19.
-I am usually open weekdays, and some Saturdays 10am-4pm.
-For best results, PLEASE Contact me before your visit to make sure I'll be at the studio that day--Life Happens!
+PLEASE Contact me before your visit to make sure I'll be at the studio that day--Life Happens!
 Feel free to contact me also for more information and additional times to come visit the Studio.

 How do you package & ship your work?